Don't Wait Until it's Overdue: Spotting Unsafe Trees

 FAQs

-How do I know when a tree has died?
+How can I tell when a tree has died?

 What are the warning signs of a tree that is diseased?

-The most common signs of disease in trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom of the tree.
+Common signs of illness on trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the at the base of the tree.

-Can you safely remove the tree by yourself?
+Can you safely remove an entire tree on your own?

 Conclusion